Summer family fun at Devil's Dyke and Saddlescombe Farm

 Car Parks: There are two nearby carparks, both free for National Trust members:

 Devil’s Dyke, SatNav; Easting 525844, Northing 110977.
 Nearest postcode BN1 8YJ

 Summerdown Road: SatNav; Easting 526968, Northing 111104.
 Nearest postcode BN1 8YJ

-Toilets at Devil’s Dyke pub and Saddlescombe Farm (when the café is open)
+Toilets at Devil’s Dyke pub (booking may be required) and Saddlescombe Farm (when the café is open)

 Food at the Devil’s Dyke pub (not NT) and the Wildflour Café at Saddlescombe farm (Not NT and seasonal, check https://wildflourcafe.business.site/)